DoloresCode/Blackjack_Game/README.md

 HTML, CSS, JavaScript

-## Next Features Coming soon
+## Next Features To be Considered In The Future
-Add coins for betting.
+Add casino chips for betting, more players and make the game responsive on mobile.

 ## Screenshot of The Game